 Address: 7 Maxwell Road, #02-79/80, Amoy Street Food Centre, Singapore 069111

 Opening hours: Tue-Wed, Sat-Mon 7:30am to 2:30pm

 Image credit: @dolphinairlines

-Many lor mee fans dubbed Xin Mei Xiang Zheng Zong Lor Mee as their number one go-to stall.
-Even Steven Lim from Buzzfeed was introduced to this decadent bowl during his trip to Singapore.
+Many fans dub Xin Mei Xiang Zheng Zong Lor Mee as their number one go-to stall.
+Even Steven Lim from Buzzfeed was introduced to this decadent bowl during his trip to Singapore!
 Prices here start from $4, but the $5 bowl gives you more bang for the buck.
-It comes with a generous heap of shredded fish meat, which brings back memories of my domestic helper lovingly deboning fish for me the same way when I was a kid.
+It comes with a generous heap of shredded fish meat too.

 Address: 51 Old Airport Road #01-116, Singapore 390000

 4. North Bridge Road Lor Mee

 Image credit: @bellyhappytummy

 North Bridge Road Lor Mee‘s owner was personally taught by the chef at the now-defunct Chia Bee Lor Mee, which used to be a popular supper joint.
 A bowl starts at $4, which gets you noodles with braised egg, fried battered fish, shredded fish meat, and fried ngoh hiang, swimming in a thick and flavourful gravy.
 Add on condiments like vinegar and garlic for an extra oomph!

 Address: 16 Verdun Road, #01-03, Kim San Leng Eating House, Singapore 207279